Article Synopsis :

 A platform is a business model allowing multiple participants (producers and consumers) to connect to it, interact with one another, and create and exchange value.
 The most successful companies in the digital era—Alibaba, Amazon, and Facebook—are all designed on platform business models.

 An ecosystem, meanwhile, is an interconnected set of services that allows users to fulfill a variety of needs in one integrated experience.
 Consumer ecosystems currently emerging around the world tend to concentrate on needs such as travel, healthcare, or housing.
-B2B ecosystems generally revolve around a certain decision maker—for example, marketing and sales, operations, procurement, or finance professionals.

-Seven of the ten largest companies by market capitalization are ecosystem players—Alibaba, Alphabet, Amazon, Apple, Facebook, Microsoft, and Tencent—and that only hints at the power of digital.
+In fact, seven of the ten largest companies by market capitalization are ecosystem players—Alibaba, Alphabet, Amazon, Apple, Facebook, Microsoft, and Tencent—and that only hints at the power of digital.

 To succeed in ecosystems, insurers will have to take a hard look at their traditional roles and business models and evaluate opportunities to partner with players in other industries.
 They must also understand how ecosystems will shift value pools and change the nature of risk.